-Stock futures higher, Powell speech in focus
+Wall St. set for higher open with Powell speech in focus

-(Reuters) - U.S. stock index futures rose on Friday, as investors awaited a speech from Federal Reserve Chair Jerome Powell for clues on the direction of monetary policy.
+(Reuters) - U.S. stock index futures pointed to a higher open on Friday, as investors awaited a speech from Federal Reserve Chair Jerome Powell for clues on the direction of monetary policy.

 Powell is set to speak at 10 a.m.
 ET (1400 GMT) at the Jackson Hole, Wyoming, conference of central bankers, where he is widely expected to signal more interest rate hikes.